slocook/cdb/README.md

 # cdb

-AI-friendly debugger built on lldb.
+AI-friendly debugger built on lldb/gdb.
 Designed to be the **first** tool an AI agent reaches for when investigating a crash in a compiled binary — not grep, not reading source files.

 One command gets you from "I have a binary" to a structured crash report with the